 If a student will be absent for more than 5 days, prior approval is needed.
 Students should bring in a note to the attendance clerk prior to the absence explaining the reason.
 The student would then receive an extended absence approval form to take to the student's teachers before the leave of absence.
+Any extended absences that will result in a student missing finals will not be approved.

-ABSENCES--UNAPPROVED/UNEXCUSED
+UNAPPROVED / UNEXCUSED ABSENCES

 Absences with approval of parent or guardian that are not legal reasons for being excused will be unapproved.
-Examples of unapproved absences are babysitting, family vacations or trips, working, DMV appointment or driving tests, or other personal reasons.
+Examples of unapproved absences are babysitting, family vacations or trips, working, DMV appointment, accidentally sleeping in, or other personal reasons.
 Assignments missed during unapproved absences may not be made up without permission from the teacher.
-Unexcused absences can result in Saturday School, In School Suspension, parent conferences up to referral to law enforcement.
-Excessive unexcused absences may result in limited opportunities to participate in co/extra-curricular activities (ie: athletics, performances, senior activities, etc).
+Unexcused absences can result in Saturday School, In-School Suspension, parent conferences up to referral to law enforcement.
+Excessive unexcused absences may result in limited opportunities to participate in co/extra-curricular activities (ie: athletics, performances, senior activities, dances, etc.).